Ryan & Grinde, Ltd.

 While Chapter 7 allows you to discharge secured and unsecured debt, certain kinds of taxes, student loans, and domestic property and support obligations are not able to be discharged.
 Your home, pension plans, 401ks, and other retirement funds may be exempt.
 Contact Minnesota bankruptcy attorneys Ryan & Grinde today.

-Credit Counseling Agencies and Personal Financial Management Courses
+Credit Counseling Agencies And Personal Financial Management Courses

-As part of your bankruptcy filing you will need to complete a pre-filing credit briefing and a post-filing credit briefing.
+As part of your bankruptcy filing you will need to complete a prefiling credit briefing and a post-filing credit briefing.
 These credit briefings may be completed via phone, internet or in person.
 Click here for a list of approved credit counseling agencies that can assist with this process.
-Once you complete the pre-filing credit briefing you will be given a Certificate of Counseling.
+Once you complete the prefiling credit briefing you will be given a Certificate of Counseling.
 Once you complete the post-filing credit briefing you will be given a Certificate of Debtor Education.

 In general, people who do not qualify for Chapter 7 may be able to restructure their debt under Chapter 13.
 Debt is not discharged in the same way as Chapter 7.
 Chapter 13 requires people to pay back a portion of what they owe creditors pursuant to a payment plan.
-So, while foreclosures on your home can be halted, you will be required to make regular, continuous payments on your debt for up to 3 to 5 years.
+So, while foreclosures on your home can be halted, you will be required to make regular, continuous payments on your debt for up to three to five years.
 The amount you will be expected to pay on a monthly basis will depend on your income and assets and the legal requirements for confirmation of your plan.

-Taking the First Step—Contact Ryan & Grinde Today
+Taking the First Step — Contact Ryan & Grinde Today

 Ryan & Grinde, located in Rochester, Minnesota, represents clients throughout Dodge County, Fillmore County, Goodhue County, Houston County, Mower County, Olmsted County, Wabasha County, and Winona County.